sortecoevo/sortee/content/join/index.md

 [Become a SORTEE member in 2025](https://www.joinit.org/o/sortee/)

-In 2022, we moved to a suggested membership fee model to support the society's continued operation and growth (e.g., board insurance, website hosting, membership management software, stipends to monthly workshop and webinar speakers, legal and administrative fees, etc.).
+In 2022, we moved to a suggested membership fee model to support the society's continued operation and growth (e.g., board insurance, website hosting, membership management software, stipends for monthly workshop and webinar speakers, legal and administrative fees, etc.).

-We kept the 2022 suggested membership fees the same for 2023, 2024, and 2025 (amounts are in US\$):
+We kept the 2022 suggested annual membership fees the same for 2023, 2024, and 2025 (amounts are in US\$):

 -   **Senior-career professionals**: \$40
 -   **Early-career professionals**: \$20